Does Hot Sauce Go Bad?

 Refrigerate Your Hot Sauce

 A lot of hot sauces boast that you don’t need to refrigerate them after opening.
 That’s true!
 If you consume a bottle within a few months of opening it, you can keep it right on the table.
-But you might want to consider refrigerating it anyway.
+But you might want to refrigerate it anyway.
 There are some folks who think that refrigerating a hot sauce will kill the flavor, but even Frank’s RedHot’s website FAQs state that keeping the sauce chilled will keep it fresher for longer.

 If you’re set against refrigerating your sauce for any reason (hey, we don’t judge), be sure to keep it in a cool, dark place.
 If you keep it out in the open directly next to your oven, right under a window that gets that good morning light, you’re exposing your hot sauce to a ton of light and heat.
 And while “light” and “hot” are great qualities for a hot sauce to have, they’re terrible things to expose your hot sauce to.